ENSTABretagneRobotics/oculus_ros2/oculus_ros2/tests/tests_plan.md

         1. Make sur `gain_percent` is correctly set (you can use the default value `ros2 param set /oculus_sonar gain_percent 50.`)
         1. Put the sonar in a position you can see some remacalbe shape
         1. Change `gamma_correction` to multiple values.
 For each value:
-            1. Check that the image has change of aspect as expected TODO(@hugoyvrn, expalin more.
+            1. Check that the image has change of aspect as expected TODO(@hugoyvrn, explain more.
 What is expected)
     - `gain_percent` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-825)
         1. Make sur `gain_assist` is set to false.
 (You can run  `ros2 param set /oculus_sonar gain_assist false`).
         1. Make sur `gamma_correction` is correctly set (you can use the default value `ros2 param set /oculus_sonar gamma_correction 50`)
         1. Put the sonar in a position you can see some remacalbe shape
         1. Change `gain_percent` to multiple values.
 For each value:
-            1. Check that the image has change of aspect as expected TODO(@hugoyvrn, expalin more.
+            1. Check that the image has change of aspect as expected TODO(@hugoyvrn, explain more.
 What is expected)
     - `sound_speed` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-826)
         1. TODO(@hugoyvrn)
     - `use_salinity` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-826)